ZhuoranLu/ZhuoranLu.github.io/_pages/about.md

 **Zhuoran Lu** and Ming Yin.<br>
 The 39th ACM Conference on Human Factors in Computing Systems (CHI), Online, May 2021.

+The Effects of AI-based Credibility Indicators on the Detection and Spread of Misinformation under Social Influence<br>
+**Zhuoran Lu**, Patrick Li, Weilong Wang, and Ming Yin.<br>
+The 25th ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW), Online

-Predicting Human Behavior in AI-Assisted Decision Making<br>
+Will You Accept the AI Recommendation?
+Predicting Human Behavior in AI-Assisted Decision Making <br>
 **Zhuoran Lu**\*, Xinru Wang\*, and Ming Yin <br>
 The Web Conference (WWW), Online, April 2022.<br>
 (* indicates equal contribution)